 Roasted Pumpkin Seeds – Fall is a glorious time of year when pumpkins and squashes come into season, and all kinds of good things happen.
 Roasting pumpkin seeds is one of them!
 Learn how to roast pumpkin seeds with this easy tutorial.

-If you’re like me, this is a nostalgic time of year for you.
-Roasted pumpkin seeds take me back to the days of being a kid, when my mom would roast them every year.
-I loved snacking on the salty, crunchy seeds freshly warm from the oven.
+If you’re like me, roasted pumpkin seeds are a nostalgic treat that takes me back to the days of being a kid.
+Every year in the fall my mom would roast them and Ioved snacking on the salty, crunchy seeds freshly warm from the oven.

 What Size Of Pumpkin Can I Use?